dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 };
 ```
 To then claim the neuron, you can use the following command:
 TODO: WHICH WAY IS RECOMMENDED?
+ADD ARGUMENT EXPLANATION
 ```
 type ClaimOrRefresh = record { by : opt By };
 type By = variant {